Glenn Ford: So Ends Our Night

-Top Hollywood director John Cromwell was impressed enough with his work to borrow him from Columbia for the independently produced drama, So Ends Our Night (1941), where Ford delivered a poignant portrayal of a 19-year-old German exile on the run in Nazi-occupied Europe.
+Top Hollywood director John Cromwell was impressed enough with Ford's work to borrow him from Columbia for the independently produced drama So Ends Our Night (1941), where Ford delivered a poignant portrayal of a 19-year-old German exile on the run in Nazi-occupied Europe.

-Working with Academy Award-winning Fredric March and wooing (onscreen) 30-year-old Margaret Sullivan, (who had been nominated for an Academy Award for 1938's Three Comrades), Ford's portrayal of a shy, ardent young refugee riveted attention even in such stellar company.
+Working with Academy Award-winning Fredric March and wooing (onscreen) 30-year-old Margaret Sullavan, (who had been nominated for an Academy Award for 1938's Three Comrades), Ford's portrayal of a shy, ardent young refugee riveted attention even in such stellar company.
 "Glenn Ford, a most promising newcomer", wrote The New York Timess Bosley Crowther in a review on February 28, 1941, "draws more substance and appealing simplicity from his role of the boy than anyone else in the cast."

-After the film's highly publicized premiere in Los Angeles and a gala fundraiser in Miami, President Franklin D. Roosevelt saw the film in a private screening at the White House, and admired the film greatly.
+After the film's highly publicized premiere in Los Angeles and a gala fundraiser in Miami, President Franklin D. Roosevelt saw the film in a private screening at the White House and admired the film greatly.
 Young Ford was invited to Roosevelt's annual Birthday Ball.
 Inspired and enthused by the President, he returned to Los Angeles and promptly registered as a Democrat and a fervent FDR supporter.
 "I was so impressed when I met Franklin and Eleanor Roosevelt", recalled Glenn Ford to his son decades later, "I was thrilled when I got back to Los Angeles and found a beautiful photograph personally autographed to me.
 It always held a place of high honor in my home."

-After 35 interviews and glowing reviews for him personally, Glenn Ford soon had young female fans begging for his autograph, too.
-However, the young man was disappointed when Columbia Pictures did nothing with this prestige and new visibility and instead kept plugging him into conventional films for the rest of his seven-year contract.
 His next picture, Texas, was his first Western, a genre with which he would be associated for the rest of his life.
 Set after the American Civil War, it paired him with another young male star also under contract, William Holden, who became a lifelong friend.
-More routine films followed, none of them memorable, but lucrative enough to allow Ford to buy his mother and himself a beautiful new home in the Pacific Palisades community..
+More routine films followed, and Ford made enough to allow him to buy his mother and himself a new home in the Pacific Palisades community.

 So Ends Our Night also affected the young star in another way; in the summer of 1941, while the United States was still neutral in the Second World War, he enlisted in the United States Coast Guard Auxiliary, though he had a class 3 deferment (for being his mother's sole support).
 He began his training in September 1941, driving three nights a week to his waterfront unit in San Pedro and spending most weekends there.

 He continued to appear in movies for Columbia such as Go West, Young Lady (1941) and The Adventures of Martin Eden (1942).